-- Abstract: In this paper, a novel pseudo noise (PN) code acquisition scheme based on sequential estimation is proposed, which can not only achieve code acquisition for both inverted and non-inverted PN codes, but also demodulate the spreading data.
-Simulation results show that the proposed scheme has approximately half the complexity of the conventional scheme while exhibiting a similar mean acquisition time performance to that of the conventional scheme.
+- Abstract: In this paper, a low complexity sequential estimation scheme for pseudo noise (PN) code acquisition is proposed, which can not only achieve code acquisition for both inverted and non-inverted PN codes, but also demodulate the spreading data.
+Numerical results show that the proposed scheme has approximately half the complexity of the conventional scheme while exhibiting a similar mean acquisition time performance to that of the conventional scheme.

 - Abstract: This paper proposes a novel distance measuring scheme based on repeated PN sequence for ultra wide-band vehicle radar systems.
 The proposed scheme measures the distance between a vehicle and an obstacle based on repeated use of a single short pseudo random sequence.
 Simulation results show that the proposed scheme provides a shorter mean distance measuring time while keeping a similar measurement error performance to that of the conventional scheme.

-- Abstract: In this paper, a low complexity sequential estimation scheme for pseudo noise (PN) code acquisition is proposed, which can not only achieve code acquisition for both inverted and non-inverted PN codes, but also demodulate the spreading data.
-Numerical results show that the proposed scheme has approximately half the complexity of the conventional scheme while exhibiting a similar mean acquisition time performance to that of the conventional scheme.
+- Abstract: In this paper, a novel pseudo noise (PN) code acquisition scheme based on sequential estimation is proposed, which can not only achieve code acquisition for both inverted and non-inverted PN codes, but also demodulate the spreading data.
+Simulation results show that the proposed scheme has approximately half the complexity of the conventional scheme while exhibiting a similar mean acquisition time performance to that of the conventional scheme.